 Skip to main content

-Configuring Gunbot with a Certbot Certificate and Real Domain on Windows, Linux, and macOS
+Configuring Gunbot with a Certbot SSL Certificate and a Real Domain on Windows, Linux, and macOS

 Secure your Gunbot installation using an SSL certificate from Let's Encrypt with a real domain on Windows, Linux, and macOS platforms.
 This guide is designed to assist beginners and includes information on VPS providers that offer free wildcard domains.